 Hannah is a freelance dancer from Australia who is based in Vienna.
 Since 2012 Hannah has been dancing with the Elio Gervasi Dance Company.
 In 2017 she began developing and touring her solo piece Enklave with Elio Gervasi.
 Since 2017 Hannah has been working with Liquid Loft.
 Hannah also regularly teaches ballet and contemporary classes as part of a year-long dance course in Vienna.

-Katharina was born in Germany, graduated from SEAD, Salzburg, and was a DanceWEB scholarship recipient in 2009.
-She joined Liquid Loft in 2007 for the creation of The Posing Project.
+Katharina Meves was born in Germany, graduated from SEAD, Salzburg, and was a DanceWEB scholarship recipient in 2009.
+Since 2007, she is a steady member of Liquid Loft.

-Working as a dancer and performer in Germany, Austria and the Netherlands, Katharina has also been starring in creations by Georg Blaschke, Mara Mattuschka, Lara Kugelmann, Ingo Reulecke, Lukas Matthaei, Ayat Najafi, der Lubricat Theatre Company, Louise Wagner, Christoph Winkler, Anna Malunat, Franz Rogowski, Andreas Bode, the T.r.a.s.h.
-Dance Company and Tino Sehgal.
+Working as a dancer, performer and actress in Germany, Austria and the Netherlands, Katharina has been performing in creations by Georg Blaschke, Mara Mattuschka, Tino Sehgal, Lara Kugelmann, Ingo Reulecke, Lukas Matthaei, Ayat Najafi, der Lubricat Theatre Company, Louise Wagner, Christoph Winkler, Anna Malunat, Franz Rogowski, Andreas Bode, the T.r.a.s.h.
+Dance Company and Michael Portnoy.
+She has been starring in film productions directed by Martin Kers/Kristel van Issum, Moritz Majce and Sandra Man, Mara Mattuschka, Andreas Morell, Anno Saul and Ute Adamczewski.

 Was born in Vienna in 1983.
 She received her BA in Choreography from the ArtEZ- Institute of the Arts in Arnhem/ The Netherlands.
 In 2009 she received the danceweb scholarship at Impulstanz / Vienna.
 She has worked with a number of choreographers e.g. with Marcus Grolle, Yun Jung Kim, Michael Schmidt, Simone Truong, Davis Freeman and Mike O’Connor, who she has continuously collaborated with over the past 2 years.